dscho/xkcd/content/comics/2025-11-21-geologic-core-sample.md

 ---
 {{incomplete transcript|Don't remove this notice too soon.}}

+[Caption at the top of the panel:] Typical geologic core sample

-[This shows a drill sample with various labels, in order from the top of the panel toward the bottom.]
+[Below this is a drawing of a cylindrical core sample with various labels, in order from the top of the panel toward the bottom.]

-\*Topsoil

-\*Till

-\*Granite bedrock

-\*Bottomsoil
+[A short, dark section of core:] Topsoil

+[A more obviously granular shorter section with a diagonal transition:] Till

+[A light and lightly-marked phase:] Granite bedrock

+[Repeating the Topsoil appearance:] Bottomsoil

-\*Roof of subway car
+[A short/squat and possibly squeezed 'lump':] Roof of subway car

-\*Floor of subway car
+[A similar squeezed-out lump:] Floor of subway car

-\*More granite

-\*Municipal water main
+[A longer length of the 'granite' texture, within which...:] More granite

+[Not quite half of a pipe-width, cut out as a gap perpendicular and not quite all the way across the core:] Municipal water main

-\*Slightly different granite
+[Slightly more grainy version of the 'granite':] Slightly different granite

-\*Piece of screaming spelunker's arm
+[In a junction between 'granites', an squat, unidentifiable lump:] Piece of screaming spelunker's arm

-\*Cool crystals with no resale value
+[Within a longer granite layer, a short stretch of spiky/crystalline features:] Cool crystals with no resale value

-\*Mangled fragments of drillbit from previous attempt
+[Within the same granite layer, an intrusion of mechanical-looking junk:] Mangled fragments of drillbit from previous attempt

-\*Some boring intrusive rock that's basically granite but has a name like "diorite" or "andalite" that you always have to look up
+[As per granite, but slightly more grainy:] Some boring intrusive rock that's basically granite but has a name like "diorite" or "andalite" that you always have to look up

-\*Netherrack

-\*Balrog wing
+[Dark, cobbly textured stone:] Netherrack

+[Within a stretch of granite, a short, dark but otherwise unidentifiable lump:] Balrog wing

-[At this point, there is a discontinuity indicating that some layers have been omitted.
+[At this point, there is a discontinuity indicating that an arbitrary length has been omitted.
 The sample then resumes:]

-\*Granite

-\*Topsoil

-\*Cement

-\*Floorboards

-\*Carpet
+[Still 'granite':] Granite

+[Dark soil texture:] Topsoil

+[Light, fine and sparse 'grains':] Cement

+[Two very short cross-sections, each with contrasting wood-grain stripes:] Floorboards

+[Two very short sections with a textile-base plus piles appearance:] Carpet

-\*Possesions of a confused and angry homeowner in the other hemisphere
+[A mish-mash of 'stuff', possibly including cloth, metal components, grainy wood and 'topped' at the lowest end by something equally puzzling at an angle:] Possesions of a confused and angry homeowner in the other hemisphere